auralius/my-matlab-robotics-toolbox/README.md

 Simple and straight-forward implementation of DH-parameters in MATLAB
 This can be used to execute forward kinematics of the robot to find position and orientation of every link of the robot.

 There are several different convention on implementation of DH-parameters.
-THis one follows this book: https://www.cs.duke.edu/brd/Teaching/Bio/asmb/current/Papers/chap3-forward-kinematics.pdf  which is similiar to the one in Peter Corke's RVC toolbox (https://github.com/petercorke/robotics-toolbox-matlab).
+This one follows this book: https://www.cs.duke.edu/brd/Teaching/Bio/asmb/current/Papers/chap3-forward-kinematics.pdf  which is similiar to the one in Peter Corke's RVC toolbox (https://github.com/petercorke/robotics-toolbox-matlab).

 **cgr** prefix means the code is code-generation ready.
 **ncgr** means the code is **NOT** code-generation ready.